adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 	@echo "\n"
 ```

-make setup to create the new web directory as well
+Run `make setup` to create the new web directory as well.

 ```plaintext
 $ make setup